openalea/openalea.rtfd.io/doc/development/using_cookiecutter.md

 ```

 ### Create test
-Cruft have created a directory `test` and a file `test_myproject.py`.
+Cruft has created a directory `test` and a file `test_myproject.py`.
 Complete and modify it to test the project, for example:
 ```python
 from openalea.myproject import mycode